google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/web-app-manifest/create-the-manifest.markdown

 You should include a `short_name` as this will get used for the launcher text.

+## Set a Start URL

 If you don't provide a `start_url`, then the current page will be used, which is unlikely to be what your users want.
+But that's not the only reason to include it.
+Because you can now define how your app is launched, add a query string parameter to the `start_url` that indicates how it was launched.
+For example:

+{% highlight json %}
+"start_url": "/index.html?homescreen=1"
+{% endhighlight %}

-## Tell the browser about your manifest
+## Tell the Browser about your Manifest

 Once you have the manifest created and and on your site, all you need to do is add a `link` tag to all the pages that encompass your web app as follows: